Chasing Synchrony 2

 Herb Shellenberger

-Below are videos and images taken on various days of the show.
 All photos and video footage by Ben Lansky.
 Video editing by Dejan Mrdja